- Air/Industrial Park Properties

 Recently celebrating its 50th anniversary, the International Bridge at Sault Ste.
 Marie serves as a gateway to international culture and history and an express lane into Canada, America’s largest trading partner.
-It is an essential transportation link to the steel, paper and forest industries, to tourism-reliant business, and to the general public for work, recreation, and shopping purposes.
+It is an essential transportation link to the steel, paper, and forest industries, to tourism-reliant businesses, and to the general public for work, recreation, and shopping purposes.

 Since the Sault crossing is near the Trans-Canada Highway, it is a convenient route for goods going by truck from Northeastern and Eastern Ontario, as well as Northern Quebec and the Montreal area, to the Upper Great Lakes states.

 Top-rated War Memorial Hospital in Sault Ste.
 Marie has served the region for more than 100 years and employs about 900 individuals who are deeply committed to delivering patient-focused care.
 WMH is home to an 82-bed acute care hospital, a 51-bed Long Term Care unit, a 30,000-square foot Rehabilitation Center, and several satellite clinics located throughout the Eastern Upper Peninsula of Michigan.

 Safe, family-oriented communities in the region provide a wide array of fun activities, headliners appear throughout the year at entertainment venues, numerous arts and cultural events add richness to life and sports programs abound for all ages.
 Award-winning schools provide progressive education in safe and modern facilities.